-Equal treatment, Non-discrimination, Mutual recognition, Proportionality Transparency
+Equal treatment Non-discrimination Mutual recognition Proportionality Transparency

-They recognise the rights of anyone interested in providing goods, works or services to or on behalf of the Council to be treated in accordance with these principles at all levels of expenditure, which are applicable at all levels of financial commitment.
+They recognise the rights of anyone interested in providing goods, works or services to or on behalf of the Board to be treated in accordance with these principles at all levels of expenditure, which are applicable at all levels of financial commitment.

-They also aim to achieve best value for the Council by establishing common compliance and application of standards throughout the Council's operations so that the council's reputation as a responsible, competent, and fair contracting authority is upheld and enhanced.
+They also aim to achieve best value for the Board by establishing common compliance and application of standards throughout the Board's operations so that the Board's reputation as a responsible, competent, and fair contracting authority is upheld and enhanced.